ryanlfoster/rsdns_php/README.txt

       and associated with an account.
 This call is not capable of returning details for a domain that has been deleted.
       This function takes in a value which returns all records of this domain.
-      And a value which returns subdomain deatils for this domain. synchronous calls:
+      And a value which returns sub-domain details for this domain. synchronous calls:
-	rsdns :: domain_details('DOMAIN_ID','Booleen records',
+	rsdns :: domain_details('DOMAIN_ID','Boolean records',
-				 'Boolen subdomains');
+				 'Boolean sub-domains');

   4.2.3.
 List Domain Changes
       This call shows all changes to the specified domain since the specified